creationix/jack/types.md

 Remove an item from the list by index.
 This will shift all items after it and any alias index after it as well.
 Any aliases pointing to this item are removed.

-## @keys list
+## @keysof list

 Return a list of all the alias keys.

 ## @alias list key index

 Create a named alias using the string key.
 If the alias already exists, point it to the new index.
 Negative indexes are converted before storing with the alias.
+Set to nil to remove.

 ## @read list key

 Read the index where the alias is pointing to.
 Insert and remove before the alias can change it's position.

-## @unalias list key

-Remove a named alias.

 # Control Flow Types